juanpaul96/DE_Technical_Test/README.md

 # DE_Technical_Test

 Hey there!
 I found it easier to upload everything onto a repository.
-I tracked the time spent on each test and included a screenshot of the time spent with each folder..
+I tracked the time spent on each test and included a screenshot of the time spent with each folder.

 ## Additional Comments